J4keFr0mStatef/The_Accu-Rack/AccurackVenv/Accurack1/README.md

-# Project-Red_Chair
+# The Accu-Rack
-Final design project for CSC132.
-The project idea is a coat hanger that recommends a coat based on local weather data.
+Freshman design project for CSC132 at Louisiana Tech University.
+This project is a coat hanger that recommends a coat based on local weather data and takes in information from Google Calendars to show the user what events that he/she has going on that day.

-### External Libraries used: ###
-"requests" library by Kenneth Reitz ©2017               https://docs.python-requests.org/en/master/ "geograpy3" library copyright GeographyRealm ©2021      https://pypi.org/project/geograpy3/
-"jellyfish" library by James Turk and Michael Stephens  https://jellyfish.readthedocs.io/en/latest/

 ### API Documentation ###